 - Federal credit unions that are under the supervision of the National Credit Union Association (NCUA).
 Federal credit unions are tax exempt under section 501(c)(1) and are not required to file an annual information return.

 - State credit unions that are chartered under state credit union laws and operate without profit and for the mutual benefit of their members.
 State credit unions are exempt under section 501(c)(14)(A) and are required to file an annual information return.

-Federal and state credit unions have contacted the IRS for information about the following three situations related to IRS implementation of § 6033(j):
+Federal and state credit unions have contacted the IRS for information about the following two situations related to IRS implementation of § 6033(j):